abiodun0/django-bucketlist-application/README.md

 ### Installation
-You can go to the website here and signup for an [here](http://django-bucketlist.herokuapp.com/)
+You can go to the website and signup for an accout [here](http://django-bucketlist.herokuapp.com/)

-if you wish to run it locally donwload python environment from [here](https://www.python.org/downloads/)
+if you wish to run it locally donwload python environment from [python official website](https://www.python.org/downloads/)

 After you're done installing python, run these following command in your terminal.
 ```bash